faraday-b/OS-Journal/Docs/week1.md

 ## 2. Distribution selection justification

 I chose Ubuntu over the other distributions because when I tried to install Fedora, it did not run smoothly on my laptop despite making adjustments to the settings.
-Ubuntu runs smoothly on my laptop and does not give me any issues.
+Beyond performance, Ubuntu 24.04 LTS was selected for its long-term support (LTS) lifecycle and the robust apt package management system, which is ideal for a stable server environment.

 ## 3. Workstation configuration decision

-I chose Option B because my laptop only has 8GB of RAM and Ubuntu on it's own uses 4GB.
-So I came to the conclusion that running 2 virtual machines at the same time wouldn't be a good idea.
+By choosing Option B, I am leveraging the host machine as the workstation.
+This preserves hardware resources (CPU/RAM) for the server VM, ensuring high availability and preventing system instability during the hardening phases.

 ## 4. Network Configuration